 Acceptable Pants: dress or casual dress pants, chinos, khakis, or colored denim (not blue).
+All items should be chosen with attention to the appropriate fit, length, and coverage to avoid exposing undergarments worn underneath.

-Not acceptable: Blue jeans, sweatpants, exercise or spandex pants, shorts, overalls, or leggings worn without a dress over them.
+Not acceptable: Blue jeans, sweatpants, exercise or spandex pants, shorts, overalls.
+Leggings may not be worn as pants.
+Leggings worn with other clothes over them (tunic, dress, skirt) are fine.

 Acceptable Shirts or Tops: dress shirts with or without collars, polo shirts, rugby shirts, blouses, turtlenecks, and sweaters/sweater-vests.
 Shirts and tops can be long sleeve, short sleeve or sleeveless.
 Solid or patterned designs are acceptable.
 Shirts should also be of appropriate fit and length.
-If desired, suit jackets and sport coats are also acceptable.

-Not acceptable: Tank tops, spaghetti-strapped tops, "cold shoulder cutouts", cropped tops, halter tops, t-shirts, plunging necklines, baggy shirts, and casual hooded or brand name sweatshirts.
+If desired, suit jackets and blazers are also acceptable.
+Not acceptable: Tank tops, spaghetti-strapped tops, "cold shoulder" cutouts, mesh athletic jerseys with or without sleeves, cropped tops, halter tops, t-shirts, baggy shirts, and casual, hooded or sweatshirts with large logos.

-Acceptable dresses or skirts: All items should be chosen with attention to the appropriate fit, length, and coverage to avoid exposing undergarments during their daily activities.
-Skirts and dresses may not be above the knee, without appropriate leggings worn underneath.
+Acceptable dresses or skirts: All items should be chosen with attention to the appropriate fit, length, and coverage to avoid exposing undergarments or shorts worn underneath.
 Crew neck or collared dresses are acceptable with long or short sleeves or sleeveless.

-Not acceptable: Mini-skirts, mini-dresses or dresses/skirts that have spaghetti-strapped tops, "cold shoulder cutouts", cropped tops, halter tops, or plunging neck lines that reveal undergarments.
+Not acceptable: Mini-skirts, mini-dresses or dresses/skirts that have spaghetti-strapped tops, "cold shoulder cutouts", cropped tops, halter tops, or necklines that reveal undergarments.